-The description of our partnership agreement contained herein does not purport to be complete and is qualified in its entirety by reference to the complete text of our Fourth Amended and Restated Agreement of Limited Partnership, dated November 3, 2023, as amended.
-A copy of our partnership agreement is filed as Exhibit 3.2 to our Annual Report on Form 10-K for the year ended December 31, 2023 filed with the SEC on February 16, 2024, which is incorporated by reference into this prospectus.
+The description of our partnership agreement contained herein does not purport to be complete and is qualified in its entirety by reference to the complete text of our Fourth Amended Restated Agreement of Limited Partnership of Energy Transfer LP, dated November 3, 2023.
+A copy of our partnership agreement is filed as Exhibit 3.2 to our Current Report on Form 8-K filed with the SEC on November 6, 2023.

 We urge you to read our partnership agreement, as our partnership agreement, and not this description, governs our partnership interests.